 The library's collection reflects the programs that have evolved over the years in the Department of Religion.
 The early history of the department emphasized western religious traditions (Christianity and Judaism).
 The collection of Christian materials includes primary source material in vernacular and translation and secondary sources emphasizing English but including other western languages as well.
 Among its primary sources are Migne's Patrologiae Cursus Completus, Fathers of the Church, and the Corpus Christianorum Series Latina and Continuatio Mediaevalis.
 During the 1960s and 1970s the department expanded into South Asian religions and the library built a collection of materials in Hinduism (e.g. Puranas and Vedic texts), Sikh and Jainism.
 During the 1990s and within recent years appointments have been made in Islam, East Asian Buddhism, Religion in the Americas, and Religion and Nature.
 The collections have expanded accordingly.
 A complete set of vernacular Chinese Buddhism scriptures (Tripitika) was acquired as well as the Pali Canon.

-The Religion collection encompasses all historical periods, all formats, most western languages for secondary literature (with a main emphasis on English) and some vernacular primary source material in Greek, Latin, Chinese, Japanese, Sanskrit, Hindi, and Pali.
+The Religion collection encompasses all historical periods, all formats, most western languages for secondary literature (with a main emphasis on English) and some primary source material in Greek, Latin, Chinese, Japanese, Sanskrit, Hindi, and Pali.